gvwilson/sensibleadventures/nardica/nardica.md

 Iffy nodded jerkily.
 "I know.
+I just---when Doctor Johel said as sometimes folk come out more than they was, what did she mean?"

+Wales rolled his head to work a kink out of his neck.
+"Induction training always wears off after a few weeks---that's why you still have to do classes and homework.
+But sometimes it rearranges what was there before.
+People make new connections,
+or find new ways to use things they already knew."

+"Or see things different than they did?"
+Iffy ventured.

+Wales raised his eyebrows.
+"I've never heard of that happening, but I suppose it's possible.
+Why---has that happened to someone you know?"

+Iffy shook her head.
+"Just wonderin'.
-I just---I hope you sleep aright."
+I hope you sleep aright."
 She closed the door quietly behind her.

 Honesty was standing straight and stiff by the railing, her hands clasped behind her back.
-The cart beside her was lined up perfectly with the side of the ship, and the coil of cable on the post at her elbow had been re-coiled in loops that Iffy suspected were precisely two meters long, or whatever Marine regulations called for.
+The cart beside her was lined up perfectly with the side of the ship, and the coil of cable on the post at her elbow had been re-coiled in loops that Iffy suspected were precisely whatever length Marine regulations called for.

 "Hey,"
 Iffy said tentatively.
-"How're you feelin'?"
+"How're you doin'?"

 "I'm fine, thank you,"
 Honesty replied without turning her head.